Home / Dinnerware / Franciscan | Search Hill House Wares |

 RadianceFranciscan Radiance dates back to 1958.
 A Family China pattern, it offers impressionistic green flowers with brown stems and green and brown leaves.
 The background is off-white. | ![]() |

-Reflections BlackFranciscan Potteries made the Reflections pattern in serveral different solid colors.
+Reflections BlackFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California. | ![]() |
+All the different colors came out in 1982/1983 shortly before the company ceased production in California. | ![]() |

-Reflections BlueFranciscan Potteries made the Reflections pattern in serveral different solid colors.
+Reflections BlueFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California. | ![]() |
+All the different colors came out in 1982/1983 shortly before the company ceased production in California.
+This pattern looks more grey than blue. | ![]() |

 Reflections BurgundyFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California. | ![]() |
+All the different colors came out in 1982/1983, shortly before the company ceased production in California. | ![]() |

-Reflections JadeFranciscan Potteries made the Reflections pattern in serveral different solid colors.
+Reflections JadeFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California. | ![]() |
+All the different colors came out in 1982/1983, shortly before the company ceased production in California. | ![]() |

 Reflections PeachFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California. | ![]() |
+All the different colors came out in 1982/1983, shortly before the company ceased production in California. | ![]() |

 Reflections SandFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California. | ![]() |
+All the different colors came out in 1982/1983, shortly before the company ceased production in California. | ![]() |

 Reflections Silver GreyFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California.
+All the different colors came out in 1982/1983 shortly before the company ceased production in California.
 This pattern is a lighter shade of grey than the Smoke Grey Reflections. | ![]() |

 Reflections WhiteFranciscan Potteries made the Reflections pattern in several different solid colors.
 The pattern is earthenware.
-All the different colors came out in 1983 shortly before they ceased production in California. | ![]() |
+All the different colors came out in 1982/1983 shortly before the company ceased production in California. | ![]() |

 RosetteRosette by Franciscan was another hand-painted, embossed design.
 The background was tan with a scalloped border with a dark brown rim.
 Within the border was a row of small pink roses with brown leaves. | ![]() |